Christus Dominus: Bishops

+The three substantive chapters of the decree reflect how bishops should exercise their office at three levels: in the universal church (chapter one), in their own "particular church" or diocese (chapter two), and at the regional or national level (chapter three).
 The role of the bishops of the church was brought into renewed prominence, especially when seen collectively, as a college that has succeeded to that of the apostles in teaching and governing the church.
 This college does not exist without its head, the successor of St. Peter.